- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 - Highmark Blue Cross Blue Shield (multiple plans available)

 The premiums for Medigap plans for people under 65 are higher than the standard premiums for people who are eligible for Medicare due to their age.
 Disabled enrollees who have a higher-priced Medigap plan when they’re under 65 are allowed another enrollment window when they turn 65, so they can then switch to lower-cost Medigap coverage at that point.
+Disabled Medicare beneficiaries also have the option to enroll in any available Medicare Advantage plan, and rates for those plans are not based on age or medical history.

 West Virginia Medicare Part D